srMarquinho/CV/README.md

 Former educator and manager with extensive experience in software development, including warehouse delivery solutions and government job-seeker websites.
 I have a track record of delivering solutions for high-profile companies, always leveraging cutting-edge technologies and methodologies.

-Currently at Mizaic, I'm revolutionizing the clinician-patient experience by developing an Electronic Document Management System tailored for the NHS.
+Currently, at Mizaic, I'm revolutionizing the clinician-patient experience by developing an Electronic Document Management System tailored for the NHS.
 I transform physical, unstructured, and legacy records into digital, organized, searchable, and shareable content.

 In my previous role at Bspoke Global Networks Ltd (BGN), I powered the integration of media and data sources, building new content experiences for users through powerful workflows.
 I contributed to the delivery of the BGN live media and data streaming platform for events like *Formula 1* and *MotoGP*.
 I played a pivotal role in introducing modern data engineering tools and practices and in designing UI/UX for the main application for *Formula 1* and *MotoGP*.
 I'm also a Moleculer.js source code contributor.